 The Best Finish for Kitchen Cabinets

-Choosing the right paint finish for kitchen cabinets is important, since it affects how durable your cabinets will be in the long run.
+Choosing the right paint finish for kitchen cabinets is important since it affects how durable your cabinets will be in the long run.
 Cabinet doors and drawers are subject to touching, pulling, slamming, and more, while shelves routinely have objects being slid in and out.
 These factors can make painted cabinets subject to scratching and chips, but you can lessen this by choosing the right paint finish for kitchen cabinets.

-A semi-gloss or gloss finish is the best choice when painting kitchen cabinets.
-A paint with some sheen will help reflect light and be more durable in the long run, which is important in a kitchen environment.
+- Semi-gloss: This is the best choice when painting kitchen cabinets.
+Because it has some sheen, semi-gloss paint will help reflect light and be more durable in the long run, which is important in a kitchen environment.
 Semi-gloss paint is often described as washable and has an increased resiliency to being scrubbed clean.

 - Gloss paint: Another great option for kitchen cabinet paint, alongside semi-gloss, this will be the shiniest of your paint choices.
 It's great for especially bold cabinet colors or super modern kitchens.
 Gloss paint will also be the most durable, due to the fact that more resin and binders are used in formulating glossy paint, giving the paint more of a hard "shell."

 - Eggshell or flat finish paint: Avoid using either of these finishes when painting kitchen cabinets.
 Eggshell and flat paints aren’t as washable as semi-gloss or gloss finishes, and you run the risk of rubbing through your paint job the next time you need to scrub your cabinet doors clean.